TerryPan2259/core-periphery-detection/docs/index.rst

 * statistical tests for detected core-periphery structure.

 Despite the importance of core-periphery structure, a few software implements core-periphery detection algorithms.
-Some authors provide the code for their algorithms, which are, however, often written in different programming languages and/or different usage.
+In many cases, authors provide the code for their algorithms independently.
-The aim of cpalgorithm is to provide an access to the algorithms, making core-periphery structure easier.
+The aim of cpalgorithm is to provide an access to the algorithms, making the analysis of core-periphery structure easier.

 ========================
 Core-periphery structure